SimoElyousfi/LinkedIn-auto-Send-connect/README.md

 # LinkedIn auto Send connect
-Mini boot with Python to send invetations  in linkedin
+Boot with Python to send invetations  in linkedin

+**using**
-i using python 3, undetected chromedriver, Selenium
+Python 3, undetected chromedriver, Selenium

 **imports**
 import undetected_chromedriver as uc